project-origin/documentation/README.md

 - Onboarding users via Eloverblik.dk to access their actual measurement data
 - Using a blockchain as ledger for public verifying data

+## Participating in the prototype

+Sign up is open for everyone at [Eloprindelse.dk](https://eloprindelse.dk).

 ## Project documentation

 - Project background and considerations